leimingg/ClueGame/README.md

 # ClueGame
-clue Game Repository for Software Engineering course
+clue Game Repository for Software Engineering course.
+This application implemented a classic board game Clue with a graphical user interface using Java.